MediaComem/comem-webdev/subjects/angular/README.md

 ### Transforming data

 We need to be able to transform a `JokeResponse` object into a `Joke`.
-Let's add a utility function at the bottom of the file:
+Let's add a utility function at the bottom of the file in `src/app/services/joke.service.ts`:

 ```ts
 function convertJokeResponseToJoke(response: JokeResponse): Joke {